JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 What does the new FDS application say about renewable energy provision?

-### Community Spine & Green Fingers
+### Community Spine, Green Fingers and Westmoreland Plaza
-The AAAP says that there will be a 'community spine' running east to west through the site.
+The AAAP says that there will be a 21 metre-wide 'community spine' running east to west through the site.
 This will provide a cycle and pedestrian route throughout the entire site, connecting the new community facilities to the Walworth road.
+It also says there will be three 'green fingers' extending in to the estate from Burgess Park, providing public green space and pedestrian/cycle access.
+Furthermore it lists a public plaza 'Westmoreland Rd Plaza' on the order land.

 ![](/img/communityspine.png)
 *Extract from AAAP*

-The AAAP shows the community spine (3) and one of the green fingers dissecting the FDS (10), but these were not included in the existing FDS planning consent.
+The AAAP diagram for the order land shows the community spine (3), one of the green fingers dissecting the FDS (10) and Westmoreland Plaza (9) on the order land, but these were not included in the existing FDS planning consent.
 Does the new application include these?

 ![](/img/fdsgreenfingers.png)
 *Extract from AAAP*